Employee Orientation: Keeping New Employees on Board

 How to Put Your Best Foot Forward for a New Employee

 Since first impressions are crucial, here are some tips for putting your best foot forward.
+Have some fun.
+Concentrate only on the very important topics of the handbook.
+Play some games—this can help people learn.
+Games include:

 - Begin the process before the new person starts work.
 Send an agenda to the new associate with the offer letter so that the employee knows what to expect.
 Stay in touch after he or she has accepted the position to answer questions.
 Make sure the new person's work area is ready for the first day of work.